Joanna Pacitti: American Idol

 Pacitti auditioned for the eighth season of American Idol in Louisville, Kentucky, in an episode that aired on January 21, 2009.
 She passed the audition into the Hollywood round.
 Her career leading up to this event has caused some debate about whether American Idol contestants should be strictly amateur performers.

 On the February 11 Idol broadcast, she was advancing into the Top 36.
 Fox issued a press release the next morning announcing that Pacitti was "ineligible to continue," and was removed from the competition.
-According to Star magazine, the reason behind this was that Pacitti had "very personal connections" to Michelle Young and Roger Widynowski, two executives that worked at the Los Angeles office of American Idols 19 Entertainment.
+Unconfirmed tabloid rumors were that the reason behind this was that Pacitti had personal connections to two executives who worked at the Los Angeles office of American Idols 19 Entertainment.
 She was replaced on the program by Felicia Barton.